Breed Standards...

 GENERAL APPEARANCE The English Springer Spaniel is a medium sized sporting dog, well proportioned, free from exaggeration, nicely balanced in every part.
 He is the highest on leg and raciest in build of all British land spaniels.
 His pendulous ears, soft gentle expression, sturdy build and friendly wagging tail proclaim him unmistakably a member of the ancient family of spaniels.
 His carriage is proud, his body deep, and his legs strong and muscular with enough length to carry him with ease.
 He looks the part of a dog that can go and keep going under difficult hunting conditions.
 At his best he is endowed with style, symmetry, balance and enthusiasm and is every inch a sporting dog of distinct spaniel character, combining beauty and utility.

-No Illustration from the CKC Breed Standard
+from the CKC Breed Standard